 Outbound PCI proxy data flow.

-The Order Management Service (OMS) uses the AuricVault® service to tokenized credit card account numbers.
+The Order Management Service (OMS) uses the AuricVault® service to tokenize credit card account numbers.
 The card data now needs to be sent to various clients or business partners.

 - The Order Management Service sends a JSON API request to Auric’s Outbound PCI Proxy Service.